-Buses take cars off the road which reduces greenhouse gas emissions.
+A standard bus can take more than 40 cars off the road which reduces greenhouse gas emissions.

-AT's commitment to transitioning to zero emission bus fleet by 2040, will also contribute significantly to the reduction of greenhouse gas emissions.
+ATs commitment to transitioning to zero-emissions bus fleet by 2040, will also contribute significantly to the reduction of greenhouse gas emissions.
 AT are committed to having zero-emission buses in city centre by 2030.